radha-ahuja/telecom-customer-churn-analysis/README.md

 - SQL (Data extraction & segmentation analysis)
 - Python (Pandas, NumPy, Seaborn, Matplotlib)
 - Power BI (Interactive dashboard & KPI visualization)
+- ## 📂 Dataset
+The dataset used in this project is the Telco Customer Churn dataset available on Kaggle.

 ---